 Repaper Tablet review: What’s in the box?

-The special edition Repaper Tablet x Faber-Castell comes with the Repaper Tablet, a Repaper Clutch Pencil, a Repaper Stylus, a 2B Faber-Castell pencil, 1 Repaper Ring in size S (size M available separately), an A5-sized Repaper notebook, 2 Repaper clips (to hold your paper in place), and 1 micro USB cable.
+The special edition Repaper Tablet x Faber-Castell comes with the Repaper Tablet, a Repaper Stylus, a 2B Faber-Castell pencil, 1 Repaper Ring in size S (size M available separately), an A5-sized Repaper notebook, 2 Repaper clips (to hold your paper in place), and 1 micro USB cable.
 A user guide and legal notice is also included.
+Our version also came with a Repaper Clutch Pencil as there was a special offer on which bundled it in, but this is not normally included.

 The set comes with a nice A5 notebook which has some beautiful heavy weight drawing paper (180g/ms) in natural white that is a dream to draw on.
 Best of all, you’re not restricted to using just this paper, you can pick out your favorite thing to draw on, whether it’s some plain printer paper you have on hand or a leftover napkin.
 But don’t use something too thick as the Repaper clips are quite stiff and don’t have much give.
 They require a light touch to release the paper they’re securing down (which they do very well).

-Whilst the writing implements that come with the box are fantastic (Faber-Castell is a high-quality and much loved brand), we were disappointed with the claim that you could swap in your favorite pen or pencil as we found this was simply not true.
+Whilst the writing implements that come with the box are fantastic (Faber-Castell is a high-quality and much loved brand), we were disappointed with the claim that you could swap in your favorite pen or pencil as we found this wasn't quite true.
 After trying to get several different pens and pencils into the Repaper Ring (size S), we found that most didn’t fit (although most pencils were fine).

 Our testing included a Bic Crystal Ballpoint Pen (Medium Point), a Sharpie, a Sakura Pigma Micron Fineliner, and a STABLIO point 88 Fineliner, plus one of those pens from the bank that somehow end up following you home.
 If you’re using normal pencils, then that’s just fine, but if you’re a bit of a pen snob and you do have a special pen or pencil you want to use, you’ll probably have to spring out for the bigger Repaper Ring in size M (for writing tools with a diameter up to 8.1mm) for an additional cost of $39 for a boxset as they’ve not sold individually.